 - Google Maps doesn’t work inside the medina.
-If you get lost, ask the ladies, they will help you without asking for anything in return.
+If you get lost, ask the ladies to help you without asking for anything in return.

-- Unauthorized guides are not allowed in Fez, so if someone is insisting, threaten them that you will report them to the police.
+- Unauthorized guides are not allowed in Fez, so if someone insists, threaten them that you will report them to the police.